nzimm/LASP-CTF-2019/setup/home_dir_skel/getting_started.md

 ### Levels
 All of the level information is stored at the `/ctf/` directory.
 Each level contains an `objective` file with information to get you started.
+Begin with `/ctf/level0`.

 Ask lots of questions, use Google, and don't stress out - if you decide this isn't your jam, don't feel pressured to grind all the way to the end.
 The later